“The interrogator put his gun on my forehead” – Towfiq described his torture in Guantánamo

 Towfiq Bihani has been held at Guantánamo Bay since early 2003.
 He has never been charged with a crime.
 Towfiq has been ‘prepared for release’ twice – coming – coming agonizingly close to leaving the prison , and seeing his beloved family again.

-Towfiq grew up in Saudi Arabia in a big family – of he has 1121 brothers and sisters.
+Towfiq grew up in Saudi Arabia in a big family and has 11 brothers and sisters.
 A keen poet and fan of European football, Towfiq has made it his mission in Guantanamo to learn English and Spanish.
 He’s a prolific writer of poetry in English and Arabic.
 You can read two of his poems here.

 Towfiq has been through an ordeal that most of us can’t imagine.
 Like many others, he was captured in Pakistan by bounty hunters in late 2001, and sold to US forces in Afghanistan.
 He was held in solitary confinement for five months before being transferred to CIA custody around October 2002.
 Years later, the US Senate Intelligence Committee report on CIA torture confirmed that he was subjected to appalling torture.
 He was one of only 39 people subjected to the CIA’s notorious “enhanced interrogation techniques”, including in ways that were not authorized by CIA headquarters.